“It’s a contemporary sound that is not without its ageless qualities.” – Chicago Sun Times

-In the summer of 2010, Tim Harrington and Paul Wright were playing for spare change in Boston’s Faneuil Hall Marketplace.
+Tim Harrington and Paul Wright got their start playing for spare change in Boston’s Faneuil Hall Marketplace.
 In a few short years since, Tall Heights has headlined venues across the country, toured down to Austin, TX to showcase at South By Southwest Music Festival, and performed alongside national acts like Laura Marling, Ryan Montbleau, Andrew Belle and Wild Child.

 Tall Heights released their first EP, Rafters, in September 2011.
 In a time when artists of their genre oft retreated to the wilderness to record, Tall Heights stayed in the city.
 These five tracks were recorded over a few sweltering months in a small bedroom of their Boston apartment with an SM58 microphone, an iMac, a guitar, a cello and their voices.
 And, although there was neither cabin nor lake, Rafters spread across their Thoreauvian folk scene like brushfire, with over 6,000 copies sold to date.

 With their sophomore release, The Running of the Bulls EP (October, 2012), Tall Heights responded to their fans’ growing hunger to download and relive the enchanting, bottomless ambiance of their live performance.
 Over four days at Q Division Studios in Somerville, MA, Tim and Paul shut their eyes, breathed and performed, recording some of their most haunting material.
 Thematically, the EP’s narrative voice, quiet and bold, continually locates the artist as a vigilant figure on a fast-paced and ever changing landscape.
 Fittingly so, The Running of the Bulls EP, humble and live, further established Tall Heights as an ever stronger force on this robust folk scene amongst the nation’s most esteemed new artists.